Looking to find a good vacation policy, but do you have a remote team?

 When your team works and lives in different countries, you have a bigger challenge because it’s hard to develop a suitable policy for everybody.

 There are two approaches in this case:

-Setting up a vacation policy for each country.
-This means that depending on the country you’re working from, you’ll have a different policy.
-This is useful for companies where there are not too many countries, so it’s easy to manage.
+- Setting up a vacation policy for each country.
+This means that depending on your working country, you’ll have a different policy.
+This is useful for companies with not too many countries, so it’s easy to manage.
 Once you have more than two or three is better to take the second approach.

-Creating a vacation policy for everyone independently of where they are.
-A simple and effective approach to creating consistency among the team and avoid the negative feeling that some people in the company are more privileged than others.
+- Creating a vacation policy for everyone independently of where they are.
+A simple and effective approach to creating consistency among the team and avoiding the negative feeling that some people in the company are more privileged than others.